Rice Pudding With Honey

 • 3 tablespoons honey (with extra for drizzling).

-• 1 tablespoon finely grated lemon zest.so the recipe moves calmly.
+• 1 tablespoon finely grated lemon zest. so the recipe moves calmly.
 The acidity brightens the entire dish and keeps it from tasting heavy.

-• 1/4 teaspoon ground cinnamon.so the recipe moves calmly.
+• 1/4 teaspoon ground cinnamon. so the recipe moves calmly.
 It adds warmth that complements the sweetness without overpowering.

-• A tiny pinch of sea salt.I treat it as seasoning, then taste near the end before deciding whether it needs more.
+• A tiny pinch of sea salt.
+I treat it as seasoning, then taste near the end before deciding whether it needs more.

 How I make it

-Step 1 — Prep the pan and ingredients
+Step 1 — Combine the ingredients

 I combine the ingredients in the order given, scraping the bowl and checking the edges so no dry pockets or streaks are hiding.